Parsa-Sedigh/neetcode-beginner-algorithms/pamphlets/11-graphs.md

 height of our decision tree.
 Now for each vertex, how many choices could we have?
 In the worst case, it would be every vertex is connected to every other vertex, so that would mean v choices.
 Let's say N is the average number of edges that each node has.
 This is slightly more common way of talking about it.

+Note: When we have recursion, to find the time and space complexities, you need to draw the decision tree.
+Now the time complexity is total number nodes in the tree.
+The number of nodes(in worst case), is(without constants): `2^<height>`.
+For example, in a binary tree, number of paths or edges for each node is 2, so the time complexity is: 2^n

 The height of the decision tree is `v`